-(2) If the applicant does not comply with a requirement of regulations made for the purposes of subsection (1), it may be taken for the purposes of section 23(a) that the vehicle concerned does not meet the prescribed standard or requirement.
+(2) If the applicant does not comply with a requirement of regulations made for the purposes of subsection (1), it may be taken for the purposes of section 17(2)(a) that the vehicle concerned does not meet the prescribed standard or requirement.

 [Section 24A inserted by No. 52 of 1998 s.
-4.]
+4; amended by No. 39 of 2000 s.
+14.]

+24B.
+Change of nominated owner

+(1) If a person is the owner of a vehicle as the result of a nomination for the purposes of section 5(4), the person may apply to the Director General, in a form approved by the Director General, to cancel the nomination.

+(2) The application is to include a statement, signed by each person who would be an owner if there had been no nomination, to the effect that they agree to another of them being the owner of the vehicle for the purposes of this Act.

+(3) If the Director General approves the application and the applicant pays the prescribed fee, if any —

+(a) the current nomination ceases to have effect;

+(b) the statement under subsection (2) is to be treated as being a nomination for the purposes of section 5(4); and

+(c) the Director General is to vary the licence by changing the name of the person to whom the licence is issued in accordance with the application.

+[Section 24B inserted by No. 39 of 2000 s.
+15.]

 25. Appeal

-(1) An application for review may be made to the State Administrative Tribunal in any case where a licence, or a transfer of a licence, under this Part is refused.
+(1) An application for review may be made to the State Administrative Tribunal in any case where an application for the issue, renewal, transfer, or variation of a licence under this Part is refused.

 [(2) repealed]

-[Section 25 amended by No. 55 of 2004 s.
+[Section 25 amended by No. 39 of 2000 s.
+16(1); No. 55 of 2004 s.
 1062.]

 26. Permits, etc., for unlicensed vehicles